Ambitus: Terminology

 A candidate was called petitor, and his opponent with reference to him, competitor.
 A candidate (candidatus) was so called from his appearing in the public places, such as the fora and Campus Martius, before his fellow-citizens, in a whitened (candidus) toga.
-On such occasions, the candidate was attended by his friends (deductores), or followed by the poorer citizens (sectatores), who could in no other manner show their good will or give their assistance.
+On such occasions, the candidate was attended by his friends (deductores), or followed by the poorer citizens (sectatores), who could in no other manner show their goodwill or give their assistance.
 The word assiduitas expressed both the continual presence of the candidate at Rome, and his continual solicitations.
 The candidate, in going his rounds or taking his walk, was accompanied by a nomenclator, who gave him the names of such persons as he might meet; the candidate was thus enabled to address them by their name, an indirect compliment which could not fail to be generally gratifying to the electors.
 The candidate accompanied his address with a shake of the hand (prensatio).
 The term benignitas comprehended generally any kind of treating, such as shows or feasts.
 Candidates sometimes left Rome and visited the coloniae and municipia, in which the citizens had the suffrage; thus Cicero proposed to visit the Cisalpine towns, when he was a candidate for the consulship.

 That ambitus, which was the object of several penal enactments, taken as a generic term, comprehended the two species — ambitus and largitiones (bribery).
 Liberalitas and benignitas are opposed by Cicero, as things allowable, to ambitus and largitio, as things illegal.
 The word for ambitus in the Greek writers is δεκασμός (dekasmos).
 Money was paid for votes; and in order to ensure secrecy and secure the elector, persons called interpretes were employed to make the bargain, sequestres to hold the money until it was to be paid, and divisores to distribute it.
 The offence of ambitus was a matter which belonged to the judicia publica, and the enactments against it were numerous.
 The earliest enactment that is mentioned simply forbade persons "to add white to their dress", with a view to an election (432 BC).
 This seems to mean using some white sign or token on the dress, to signify that a man was a candidate.
 The object of the law was to check ambitio, the name for going about to canvass, in place of which ambitus was subsequently employed.
 Still the practice of using a white dress on occasion of canvassing was usual, and appears to have given origin to the application of the term candidatus to one who was a petitor.